How to Use a Neti Pot for Asthma and Allergy Relief

-If you are hip to the world of alternative and complementary medicine, you may have heard of a neti pot.
-A neti pot originates from the ancient Indian healing system called Ayurveda.1 It is one of the oldest forms of cleansing and involves cleansing the nasal passages with warm saltwater.
-Today, this form of cleansing is also called nasal irrigation or hypertonic saline nasal irrigation.
+If you are familiar with the world of alternative and complementary medicine, you may have heard of a neti pot.
+A neti pot originates from the ancient Indian healing system called Ayurveda.1 It is one of the oldest forms of cleansing the nasal passages with warm saltwater.

 What exactly is a neti pot?

-A neti pot is essentially a very small teapot with a longer spout.
-I have actually used my normal teapot as a neti pot before; even though the spout felt slightly too large for my nostrils, it still worked.
+A neti pot is a small teapot with a long spout.
+I have used my standard teapot as a neti pot before; although the spout felt slightly too large for my nostrils, it still worked.

 Neti pots are typically ceramic, but some are plastic or glass.

-You can purchase a neti pot from your local health food store or even at a pharmacy like CVS.
+You can purchase one from your local health food store or at a pharmacy such as CVS.
 There are also many options if you are looking to buy a neti pot online!
-I have only used a neti pot, but there are other methods for nasal irrigation like bulb syringes, spray bottles, and battery-operated systems.3

-Using a neti pot for asthma
+How a neti pot can help with asthma symptoms

-If you have allergic asthma, there is evidence that shows the benefits of nasal irrigation for allergies.
-A neti pot is used for cleaning the nasal passages, so it can help thin mucus and clear out mucus build up.2 Certain environmental triggers, like pollen or dander, can be trapped in your nasal mucus, so clearing the mucus out could help you find allergy relief.
-If you’re someone who showers and changes clothes on a high pollen count day, you might want to also consider cleaning out your nose!
+Certain environmental triggers, such as pollen or dander, can become trapped in nasal mucus.
+Clearing the mucus out could help you find long-awaited sinus relief.
+If you are someone who showers and changes clothes on a high-pollen-count day, you might also want to consider cleaning your nose.

 How to use a neti pot

-To use a neti pot, you will need distilled water and salt that contains no additives (table salt typically has added anti-caking agents).
-Additionally, some instructions call for baking soda, but this is optional.
-Saline nose drops can be purchased online or where you buy your neti pot.
-The University of Michigan has excellent instructions on how to use a neti pot here.4
+Additionally, some instructions specify baking soda, but it is optional.
+Pre-mixed saline packets can be purchased online or at the same store where you buy your neti pot.
+The University of Michigan has excellent instructions on how to use a neti pot correctly.4

 Warnings regarding nasal irrigation